pasqal-io/horqrux/docs/index.md

 ```

 !!! warning "Experimental Sparse matrices scope"
-    Note that we only support state-vector simulation with only digital operations when using sparse matrices.
+    Note this is an experimental feature (raise an issue if needed).
-    Also this is an experimental feature.
-If needed, raise an issue.
+    We only support noiseless state-vector simulation with only digital operations when using sparse matrices.

 ## Analog Operations